Giordano Bruno Foundation: Activities

 Starting with the 2005 series of events “Heathen fun rather than Hell’s torture” (“Heidenspaß statt Höllenqual”) on the occasion of the Catholic World Youth Day in Cologne, the gbs has been addressing a wide range of topics around humanism, enlightenment and the principles of a scientific world view in many highly publicized campaigns and events.
 A chronology and the documentary "In Humanity We Trust – The story of evolutionary humanism" provide information on the most important events in the history of the foundation.
 The gbs und its regional and university groups organize about 150 events per year throughout Germany.

 In 2007, the gbs supported the founding of the Central Council of Ex-Muslims (German: Zentralrat der Ex-Muslime), which inspired similar movements in other countries; in 2012, the campaign “Against Religious Discrimination at the Workplace” (German: Gegen religiöse Diskriminierung am Arbeitsplatz, GerDiA); in 2013, the project Evokids - Evolution in Primary School; in 2017, the founding of the Institute for Secular Law (German: Institut für Weltanschauungsrecht, ifw); and in 2017, the founding of the Atheist Refugee Relief (German: Säkulare Flüchtlingshilfe).

 Funding

 The gbs is funded by private donors and publishes information on its annual financial data and its assets.
 In 2018, the total assets were around 4,000,000 euros.
 The expenditure in 2018 was 628,000 euros, mainly for events and projects.

 Board of directors

-The board of directors consists of Herbert Steffen and Michael Schmidt-Salomon.
+The board of directors consists of Michael Schmidt-Salomon (since 2004) and Ulla Wessels (since 2022).
+Founder Herbert Steffen (1934 - 2022) was board director until 2022.
 Managing director is Elke Held and the foundation has 14 employees and scholars.
-The board of trustees consists of Thorsten Barnickel, Ricarda Hinz, Jacqueline Neumann, Rainer Rosenzweig und Assunta Tammelleo.
+The board of trustees consists of Thorsten Barnickel, Jacqueline Neumann, Christian Pawlu, Rainer Rosenzweig and Assunta Tammelleo.